-- define rational and irrational numbers and perform operations with surds and fractional indices - use the definition of a logarithm to establish and apply the laws of logarithms - Investigate the concept of a polynomial and apply the factor and remainder theorems to solve problems - solve simple exponential equations - describe, interpret and sketch parabolas, hyperbolas, circles and exponential functions and their transformations - solve problems involving surface area and volume of right pyramids, right cones, spheres and related composite solids - prove and apply angle and chord properties of circles - establish the sine, cosine and area rules for any triangle and solve related problems - use the unit circle to define trigonometric functions, and graph them with and without the use of digital technologies - solve simple trigonometric equations - apply Pythagoras' theorem and trigonometry to solving three-dimensional problems in rightangled triangles - investigate reports of studies in digital media and elsewhere for information on their planning and implementation - calculate and interpret the mean and standard deviation of data and use these to compare data sets - use information technologies to investigate bivariate numerical data sets.
-Where appropriate use a straight line to describe the relationship allowing for variation.
+- define rational and irrational numbers and perform operations with surds and fractional indices, including simplifying algebraic fractions - factorise quadratic equations using a variety of techniques - use the definition of a logarithm to establish and apply the laws of logarithms - Investigate the concept of a polynomial and apply the factor and remainder theorems to solve problems - solve simple exponential equations - describe, interpret and sketch parabolas, hyperbolas, circles and exponential functions and their transformations - solve problems involving surface area and volume of right pyramids, right cones, spheres and related composite solids - establish the sine, cosine and area rules for any triangle and solve related problems - use the unit circle to define trigonometric functions, and graph them with and without the use of digital technologies - solve simple trigonometric equations - apply Pythagoras' theorem and trigonometry to solving three-dimensional problems in rightangled triangles - calculate and interpret the mean and standard deviation of data and use these to compare data sets - use information technologies to investigate bivariate numerical data sets.
+Where appropriate use a linear relationship to describe the relationship allowing for variation. - use mathematical modelling to solve problems involving growth and decay in financial and other applied situations - apply linear functions and solve related equations numerically and graphically